brooklynrail/brooklynrail-platform/content/events/2023/03/joan-miro-absolute-reality-paris-1920–1945.md

 ---
 title: "Joan Miró: Absolute Reality.
 Paris, 1920–1945"
 deck: A conversation with Enrique Juncosa
-summary: "Curator Enrique Juncosa joins Rail host to be announced for a conversation.
-We conclude with a poetry reading. "
+summary: Curator Enrique Juncosa joins Rail host to be announced for a conversation.
+We conclude with a poetry reading by John Coletti.
 people:
   - person: enrique-juncosa
+poets:
+  - person: john-coletti
 date: 2023-04-28T13:00:00-0500
 end_date: 2023-04-28T14:30:00-0500
 series: 799